London to Amsterdam train

 Which train should you take from London to Amsterdam?

 Eurostar is the one and only train line which connects London to Amsterdam.
-The schedule is relatively limited as the train only runs twice a day.
+However, there are 3 trains per day to choose from.

 |Train||Daily Trips||Avg.
 Time||Avg.
 Price|